ChrisTimperley/Wallace.jl/README.md

 a great framework for performing industrial-strength evolutionary computation on highly complex real-world problems, as well as teaching its concepts.

+In addition to its speed and domain specific language, Wallace also boasts a wide range of features:

+* Wide range of evolvable representations
+  * Vectors, lists, trees, orderings, etc.
+  * Easy to extend with new representations.
+* Genetic Programming
+  * Weakly typed and strongly typed
+  * Automatically defined functions
+  * Push GP
+  * Cartesian Genetic Programming
+* Grammatical Evolution
+* Multiple-objective optimisation
+* Co-evolution

 **Installation:** ```julia> Pkg.add("Wallace")```

 > Note: To avoid installation issues, ensure that the rest of your Julia packages are up-to-date via     `Pkg.update()`.